Decomposition spaces, incidence algebras and M\"obius inversion II: completeness, length filtration, and finiteness: Split decomposition spaces

 By Proposition~\ref{halfdecomp}, a split simplicial space is stiff, so the results from the previous section are available for split simplicial spaces.
 In particular, nondegeneracy can be measured on principal edges, and we have \begin{cor} If $X$ is a split simplicial space, then the sum splitting

 is realised by the degeneracy maps. \end{cor}

-\begin{blanko}{Non-example.} The strict nerve of any category with a non-trivial section-retraction pair of arrows, $r \circ s = \id$, constitutes an example of a complete decomposition space which is not split.
+\begin{blanko}{Non-example.} The strict nerve of any category with a nontrivial section-retraction pair of arrows, $r \circ s = \id$, constitutes an example of a complete decomposition space which is not split.
 Indeed, the nondegenerate simplices are the chains of composable non-identity arrows, but we have $d_1(s,r)=\id$.

 In this way, splitness can be seen as an abstraction of the condition on a $1$-category that its identity arrows be indecomposable.
-(Corollary~\ref{prop:tight=>split} below will generalise the classical fact that in a \M category, the identity arrows are indecomposable~\cite{Leroux:1975}.) \end{blanko}
+We proceed to formalise this, cf.~Corollary~\ref{cor:split=IU} below. \end{blanko}

+\begin{blanko}{Indecomposable units.} A simplicial space $X: \simplexcategory\op\to\Grpd$ is said to have {\em indecomposable units} when the following squares are pullbacks for all $0 \leq i \leq n$: